Bhavesh012/academic-website/content/authors/admin/_index.md

 ---

 Hello,

-I am an aspiring Astronomer and Astrophysicist.
+I am Physics graduate and an aspiring Astronomer and Astrophysicist.

 I am currently working on the 'Bayesian Analysis of Detached Eclipsing Binaries (dEBs)' under the guidance of [Dr. Kyle Conroy](http://www.keconroy.com/) at Villanova University, US.
 Prior to this, I performed a detailed study in the Modelling and Analysis of Binary Stars as a Summer Intern at the [Indian Institue of Technology, Bombay (IITB)](https://www.iitb.ac.in/), India.
 Apart from this, I love to study Supernovae, Transients, Nebulae, and Nucleosynthesis.